Deer Antler Velvet Studies

 The cartilage is continually squeezed between your bones with that added weight every time you stand up, walk, run, or do any physical activity involving your weight-bearing joints.
 Eventually, the cartilage becomes damaged and erodes leaving no cushioning for your joints.
 This is when your osteoarthritis pain begins.
 The bones will rub together instead of being cushioned by cartilage.
 This will cause a grating or scraping sound when you move as the bones rub together.
 The constant scraping of your joint bones will then cause painful bone spurs or bumps to form on the ends of your bones.

-Deer antler velvet can help relieve the symptoms of osteoarthritis by promoting articular cartilage regeneration.
+Deer antler velvet can help promote articular cartilage regeneration.
 Articular cartilage cannot regenerate on its own because it has no blood supply access, so the cartilage must rely upon its host ingesting a steady supply of nutrients present in a healthy diet, daily exercise, and the removal of free radicals from the body to prevent a build-up of toxins and pollutants to remain healthy and functional.

-In a study conducted in 2006, a team of researchers studied the effects of chronic growth hormone and IGF-1 deficiency on the severity of osteoarthritis.
+In a study conducted in 2006, a team of researchers studied the effects of chronic IGF-1 deficiency on the severity of osteoarthritis.
 A total of 35 test subjects were divided into 4 treatment groups.
-One group of subjects had normal levels of both growth hormone and IGF-1.
-The other three groups had genetic mutations resulting in growth hormone deficiency.
-Over the course of 64 weeks, the groups of subjects were given varying dosages of growth hormone and IGF-1 or were given none.
+One group of subjects had normal levels of both IGF-1.
+The other three groups had genetic mutations resulting in deficiency.
+Over the course of 64 weeks, the groups of subjects were given varying dosages of IGF-1 or were given none.
 Once the study was concluded, the results indicated that the group of subjects with the deficiency who were treated with the injections for the entire 64 weeks had significantly less severe articular cartilage lesions than the other experimental groups.